gravitational/teleport/rfd/0052-passwordless.md

 passwordless-capable).

-In regards to authenticator interactions (2), it is important to note that the user may have multiple credentials attached to an RPID/Teleport.
+In regards to authenticator interactions (2), it is important to note that the user may have multiple credentials attached to an [RPID](https://www.w3.org/TR/webauthn-2/#rp-id) (Relying Party ID) / Teleport.

 Finally, in the last step of the authentication (3) we require the WebAuthn [user handle](